-The flow at the South Australian border is approximately 3.5 GL/day and will increase to around 4 GL/day during the coming week.
+The flow at the South Australian border is approximately 3.5 GL/day and will remain around 3.5 GL/day during the coming week.
 It comprises:

 - reduced August Entitlement Flow of 2.5 GL/day;

 - environmental water; and

 - interstate trade adjustments.